Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management Systems: Introduction

 \subsection{Related Work}

-Generative pre-trained transformers (GPTs) can enhance the system diagnosis (SD) accuracy beyond traditional machine learning (ML) models and BDDs through contextual processing and adaptability.
+Generative pre-trained transformers (GPTs) can enhance the system diagnosis (SD) accuracy beyond traditional machine learning (ML) and deep learning (DL) models and BDDs through contextual processing and adaptability.
 Unlike ML models requiring extensive pattern training, GPTs can simultaneously analyze data, historical patterns, and operator inputs.
 Their NLP capabilities enable the integration of operator logs with numerical data, leading to more accurate SD processes in EMSs.
 They can also adapt to new system configurations without complete retraining, making them more efficient for evolving power network topologies while maintaining high diagnostic accuracy during critical situations~\cite{zaboli2024chatgpt, zhang2025review, cetinay2017comparing, NREL_87740}.
-Furthermore, it is challenging for BDDs to detect stealth attacks as they evade detectors as well as the unexpected scenarios.
-Hence, a summary of some related research is given in Table~\ref{tab:literature_survey_EMS_stealth}.
+Furthermore, it is challenging for BDDs to detect stealth attacks as they evade detectors as well as unexpected scenarios.
+Thus, Table~\ref{tab:literature_survey_EMS_stealth} provides a concise review of relevant studies.

 Ashrafuzzaman \textit{et al.}~\cite{ashrafuzzaman2020detecting} introduced a data-driven ensemble ML framework aimed at the detection of stealthy FDI attacks within smart grids by employing classification algorithms.
 Although this approach enhances the AD process by mitigating the complexities associated with high-dimensional data, it faces significant challenges, particularly the requirement for extensive labeled datasets and the frequency of high FP rates in unsupervised scenarios.
 An approach addressing stealth sensor and actuator attacks under resource constraints on discrete event systems using supervisory control was developed by He~\textit{et al.}~\cite{he2025cyber}.
-They introduced combined vulnerability and established efficient algorithmic techniques.
+They introduced combined and efficient vulnerability and algorithmic techniques.
 However, their approach is constrained by the computational complexity of modeling extensive discrete event system scenarios.
 Guo~\textit{et al.}~\cite{guo2023event} introduced an event-driven stealthy FDI attack strategy against remote SE systems.
 Their method dynamically initiates attacks based on real-time residuals to deteriorate system performance optimally.
 Despite its effectiveness in resource-limited contexts, it depends on accurate real-time residual computations, which could be challenging in noisy environments.